logzio/documentation/docs/shipping/Code/java.md

     </dependencies>
 ```

+#### Integrating OpenTelemetry Java Agent

 Include the Java agent when running your application to enable tracing.
-see here for more details: https://opentelemetry.io/docs/zero-code/java/agent/getting-started/
+see [here](https://opentelemetry.io/docs/zero-code/java/agent/getting-started/) for more details

-#### Integrating OpenTelemetry Java Agent

 1. Download the OpenTelemetry Java Agent